Controversial-fact877/Frontend-Master-Prep-Series/03-react/redux-01-integration.md

 ---

-### 🐛 Real-World Scenario: Migrating Legacy Redux to Redux Toolkit
+### 🐛 Real-World Scenario: Migrating Legacy Redux to Redux Toolkit - E-commerce Platform Transformation

 **Context:**
-A 3-year-old e-commerce application with 120+ Redux files, 500+ action types, and 80+ reducers was experiencing severe maintainability issues.
+A 3-year-old e-commerce application serving 500,000 monthly active users with 120+ Redux files, 500+ action types, and 80+ reducers was experiencing severe maintainability issues.
 The codebase had grown to 45,000 lines of Redux boilerplate alone.
+The engineering team of 15 developers was spending 60% of their time fixing Redux-related bugs instead of shipping features.

-**Initial Problems:**
+**Initial Problems and Metrics:**
-- **Development velocity**: 2-3 days to add a new feature requiring state
+- **Development velocity**: 2-3 days to add a new feature requiring state updates (compared to industry standard of 4-6 hours)
-- **Bug frequency**: 15-20 Redux-related bugs per sprint
+- **Bug frequency**: 15-20 Redux-related bugs per 2-week sprint, with 40% being accidental state mutations
-- **Onboarding time**: 3-4 weeks for new developers to understand Redux patterns
+- **Onboarding time**: 3-4 weeks for new developers to understand Redux patterns, with 50+ page internal documentation
-- **Bundle size**: 280KB of Redux code (minified)
+- **Bundle size**: 280KB of Redux code (minified), representing 35% of total JavaScript bundle
-- **Test coverage**: Only 40% due to complex mocking requirements
+- **Test coverage**: Only 40% due to complex mocking requirements for action creators, reducers, and middleware
+- **Build time**: 8 minutes for production builds due to large Redux codebase
+- **Time-to-interactive (TTI)**: 4.2 seconds on 3G, partly due to large Redux bundle size
+- **Developer satisfaction**: 3.2/10 on internal survey, citing "too much boilerplate" as top complaint

 **Legacy Code Structure:**